-At Summit Preparatory School our desire is to encourage diversity and inclusiveness.
+At Summit Prep School our desire is to encourage diversity and inclusiveness.
 This is because our developmental model is based on the premise that promoting healthy maturity entails helping teens adjust to life in the real world, so we seek to promote as normalized a treatment setting as possible.
 This extends to our choice of therapeutic activities, campus design, campus location, recreational choices, and social activities; and also extends to creating a diverse student population so students learn to interact positively with teens different from them.
 This helps prepare them for the diversity of the real world once they leave Summit.

 What this means for your teen is that at times they may get to know others who are quite different from them related to such factors as race, color, religion (creed), gender, gender expression (transgender), age, sexual orientation, national origin (ancestry), and disability.
-We believe these are wonderful opportunities for personal growth for your teen as he or she is introduced to diversity within Summit’s supervised and nurturing environment.
+We believe these are wonderful opportunities for personal growth for your teen as he or she is introduced to diversity within Summit Prep’s supervised and nurturing environment.
 This is good practice for the real world.
 As parents you play a key role in this process, so if you have any concerns in regards to your teen’s experience we encourage you to contact us.